ColeJMitchell/machine-learning-stock-prediction/readme.md

 - Date: 2025-05-02

 ## Overview
 This project aims to explore multiple machine learning techniques, frameworks, and algorithms introduced in the curriculum for Computer Science 424: Introduction to Machine Learning at Lafayette College.
 In this repository, multiple machine learning strategies are employed while modeling the closing costs of public stocks for on US market.
-After developing a simple LSTM-based neural net architecture, we attempt to improve on this model by expanding architecture and feature selection.
+After developing a LSTM-based  architecture, we attempt to prove that machine learning techniques can outperform random investment in stocks.
 The developements are made by incorporating financial sentiment analysis derived from the reddit page r/wallstreetbets.

 ## Organization
 ### Usage and Setup